-TL;DR: Aetna, a CVS Health company, modified CPB 0025 governing automated ambulatory blood pressure monitoring (ABPM), effective September 26, 2025.
-Here's what billing teams need to know.
+TL;DR: Aetna, a CVS Health company, modified CPB 0025 governing automated ambulatory blood pressure monitoring coverage, effective March 14, 2026.
+Here's what billing teams need to do before claims start hitting.

 Quick-Reference Table